Trending topics:

 Is De’Aaron Fox on a minutes restriction tonight?

-The Spurs have not officially announced a minutes restriction for De’Aaron Fox in Game 2.
-However, San Antonio is expected to monitor his workload carefully if he is cleared to play against Oklahoma City.
+The Spurs won’t have De’Aaron Fox for Game 2, meaning that a minutes restriction is not even necessary.
+However, San Antonio is expected to monitor his recovery carefully to see if he can return eventually in the series against Oklahoma City.

-Because the ankle injury is not fully healed, the Spurs could choose to limit Fox’s minutes or avoid overextending him during long stretches, especially after the exhausting double-overtime opener in Game 1.
+Because the ankle injury is not fully healed, the Spurs could choose to limit Fox’s minutes beyond Game 2 or avoid overextending him during long stretches, especially after the exhausting double-overtime opener in Game 1.